KunalDuran/recommenderSystem_End2End/master_app/readme.txt

 Problem Statement

-Create a flask application with a book recommender system from Scraped book data.
+Create an application with a book recommender system from Scraped book data.